 For each location in a space-time cube, the Change Point Detection tool identifies time steps when some statistical property of the time series changes.
-The tool can detect changes in the mean value or standard deviation of continuous variables, as well as changes in the mean of count variables.
-The number of change points at each location can be determined by the tool or a defined number of change points can be provided that is used for all locations.
+The tool can detect changes in the mean value, standard deviation, or slope (linear trend) of continuous variables, as well as changes in the mean of count variables.
+The number of change points at each location can be determined by the tool, or a defined number of change points can be provided that is used for all locations.

-The change points divide each time series into segments, where the values within each segment have a similar mean or standard deviation.
-Change points are defined as the first time step in each new segment, so the number of change points is always one less than the number of segments.
+The change points divide each time series into segments, where the values within each segment have a similar mean, standard deviation, or linear trend (slope and intercept).
+Change points are defined as the first time step in each new segment starting with the second segment, so the number of change points is always one fewer than the number of segments.

 Types of change points

 Four types of change can be detected by the tool.
 Each image below shows the time series as a blue line chart with vertical orange lines at the change points.